theghostmac/mybankie-ai-chatbot/README.md

 # mybankie-ai-chatbot
-The financial adviser chatbot for MyBankie (my startup)
+The financial adviser chatbot for MyBankie (my startup).

 ## Usage
 To use this Makefile effectively: